tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what did you like the most, and least, about your parents?
   - have you ever carried a long-term grudge against someone why?
   - have you ever had to do something that took a lot of courage? what happened?
   - what was the funniest thing you ever saw your children do?